The Gyuto Knife: Master the Japanese Chef's Knife

 Steel hardness

-Japanese knives use steel rated 58-62 HRC on the Rockwell scale.
+Japanese gyutos use steel rated 58-62 HRC on the Rockwell scale.
 High-end models reach 63-65 HRC.
 Western chef's knives are 54-58 HRC.

 Harder steel holds an edge longer.
 It also supports that thinner edge angle without dulling right away.
 The tradeoff?
 Harder steel is more brittle.
 You need to be more careful and use proper cutting boards.